eric2523/eze-study-guide/interview-questions/promises.md

 2. ***fulfilled***: yay our request is approved and we received the data we wanted!
 3. ***rejected***: Hmm, there seems to have been an error and we need to decide what we want to do that error message

+Promises can only succeed or fail once.
+It also cannot switch from succeeding to failing or vice-versa.
+With promises, you don't care when something happened.
+You are more interested in how you're reacting to an outcome.

 ### Diagram of Promise States and Lifecycle
 ![promise-diagram](https://mdn.mozillademos.org/files/15911/promises.png)
 https://mdn.mozillademos.org/files/15911/promises.png